 Here are some of the most common pests that homeowners may encounter during the spring season:

-• Bees and Wasps: Bees and wasps are beneficial insects that play an important role in pollination.
+- Bees and Wasps: Bees and wasps are beneficial insects that play an important role in pollination.
 However, depending on the species type, their stings can be painful and even life-threatening for those with allergies.
 If you notice a wasp or hornet nest on your property, it's best to contact a professional pest control company to safely remove it.
 But if you're struggling with carpenter bees, you can go the DIY route.
-Best Bee Brothers has several solutions for you to choose from, including the Best Carpenter Bee Trap, Pine Wood Carpenter Bee Box Trap and our Natural Carpenter Bee Repellent.
+Best Bee Brothers has several solutions for you to choose from, including the Carpenter Bee Trap 2.0 with Best Vault, Pine Wood Carpenter Bee Box Trap and our Citrus Carpenter Bee Repellent Spray.

 By remaining aware of these common springtime bugs and insects, you can take the necessary steps to prevent infestations and protect your home and family.
 But what else can you do to be proactive?
 Don’t worry, we’ve got a step-by-step guide of spring cleaning tips to get you started!